cocos/cocos-docs/en/tween/tween-example.md

     Tween.stopAllByTarget(this.node); // Destroy all tweens on this node
     ```

 > **Note**: In versions prior to v3.8.5, remember to stop the corresponding tweens when switching scenes.
-From v3.8.5 onwards, the engine will handle this automatically.
+From v3.8.5, the engine will handle this automatically.